iTzLegend23/Unity-Projects/PONG Clone/README.md

 * Double-click to add.
 Unity should pull the project up
 * The project should be playable from here
 * Alternatively, you can clone the included application and simply run it instead
+  * In the root folder of this repository, there is an executable application of the pong program
+  * Clone and download the application
+  * Run the program and enjoy

 ### To Play:
 * Main screen includes three options: Play, Options, Quit